8-Minute Jjapaguri (Easy Ram Don Korean Noodles)

 Ram Don Jjapaguri (Spicy Korean Noodles)

 Even if you’re not in a feverish rush to make dinner for your bosses, you’ll love how quick and easy this Korean ramen and udon noodles recipe is to prepare.
-Start to finish you only need about 15 minutes, so it’s terrific for a nearly effortless weeknight dinner when you simply… Can’t.
+Start to finish you need less than 15 minutes, so it’s terrific for a nearly effortless weeknight dinner when you simply… Can’t.

 Simply sear the steak, boil the pasta, season, and combine.
 Done!